About David and Nancy Guthrie

 David and Nancy Guthrie have a son, Matt.
 They’ve had two children, a daughter, Hope, and a son, Gabriel, who were born with a rare genetic disorder called Zellweger Syndrome and each lived six months.
 They host weekend “Respite Retreats” for married couples to spend unhurried time with other couples who understand the devastation of losing a child, to learn from each other, encourage each other, and experience together renewed hope for the future.

-Nancy has written a number of books, including Holding On to Hope: A Pathway of Suffering to the Heart of God in 2002, where she offered many of the lessons she learned from this sorrowful experience.
+Nancy has written a number of books, including Holding On to Hope: A Pathway of Suffering to the Heart of God.
+In this book, she offered many of the lessons she learned from this sorrowful experience.
 Since then, she has continued to write books that reflect her compassion for hurting people and her passion for applying God’s Word to real life.

 After more than 20 years with Word Music, David Guthrie launched the very first “church musical publisher just for kids,” Little Big Stuff Music.
 He works alongside Rob Howard in writing and recording kids’ musical projects that serve the church and proclaim the gospel.

 “Nancy was working at Word Publishing in Waco, Texas many years ago, right out of college.
 I got a job with the music part of that company, Word Music, and moved from Portland, Oregon to Waco, Texas.
 That was a big culture shock as you can imagine.
 Everything was different, but one of the best parts of that move was that soon as I got to work two doors down the hall was this cute little publicist, in the book publishing company called Nancy Jinks at that time.
 So we had a bit of an office romance.
 We also went to church together.
 We married a year from the day we met.
 October 18,1986.
 We stayed in Waco for two to three years and then the company moved us to Dallas where we were for five years.
 We’ve been here in Nashville for twenty years and we love it.”